Cykalele/FootballAI/README.md

-# FootballAI – Combined Repository
+# Amateur End-to-End Football AI – Combined Repository

 This repository serves as the **entry point** to the complete FootballAI system.
 It does **not** contain the code of the system itself, but links to the two main repositories: